Some people have asked what the Braughing Society is all about and what we do, so here goes! You can also download the Societies brochure here >>>

 NELSON # BUNTINGFORD CHEESE SHOP # BITS & BYTES # THE SOMME RYE MEADS # FIG LEAVES AND NAKED LADIES # THE ROCK & ROLL YEARS PERU # PARADISE PARK # WARE’S INNS # ST. PAUL’S CATHEDRAL, ETC.

 Comprehensive WELCOME PACKS containing all useful information were conceived, produced and distributed by the Braughing Society to every newcomer to the Village.
 With two new housing estates in Braughing this was a formidable project but well worth while and extremely well received.

 The Society initiated and built up the BRAUGHING PHOTOGRAPHIC COLLECTION which is a unique store of priceless Village photographs taken through the ages, some dating back to the 1800’s.
 Exhibitions of our photographic collection are shown periodically.

-We provide cakes, etc., and make the arrangements for Sunday Teas in the Church Hall on at least one occasion during the summer and also arrange Winter Fellowship Teas on two dates, one in December and the other in February each year.
+Once or twice a year we provide cakes, etc., for Sunday Teas in the Church Hall during the summer and also arrange Winter Fellowship Teas on two dates, one in December and the other in February each year.

 OR JUST TURN UP AT ONE OF OUR MEETINGS